sinkovit/VDJfinder/Notes.md

 Requiring the total number of heptamer and nonamer matches to be at least 13 eliminates two ORFs:
 IGHV7-81\*01 and IGHV3-38\*02.
 Do not lose any functional genes.

+### D genes

+Setting a minimum score of 22 for total matches across 5'/3' nonamers and heptamers eliminates the three false positives we previously had.

 ## 8/21/19

 ### Finding genes containing / contained in IMGT sequences